Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

-Measles is a common viral infection that causes a typical rash followed by fever, cough and runny nose.
-It is uncommon in the United States because of an effective routine vaccination program.
+Measles is a common viral infection that causes a rash followed by fever, cough, and runny nose.
+It is uncommon in the United States because of an effective, routine vaccination program.
 Prior to routine measles shots, millions of Americans were infected yearly.
 Measles continues to be a worldwide health issue and infects 20 million people annually.
-Every year, measles outbreaks are also reported in many regions of the developed world, which concern health authorities.
+Every year, measles outbreaks are also reported in many regions of the developed world, which concerns health authorities.

 Why are there measles outbreaks in the United States?